zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

   1. Import the `Textarea` component from `src/components/ui/textarea`.
   2. Replace the `Input` component with `Textarea` for the relevant form field.
   3. Ensure the form handling (e.g., `react-hook-form`) correctly binds to the `textarea` element.

+### Internal Navigation in Tables/Lists

+- **Pattern:** Use `next/link` to enable navigation to detail pages directly from elements within tables or lists.
+- **Benefits:** Improves user experience by providing direct access to related information, reducing clicks and improving workflow efficiency.
+- **Implementation Steps:**
+  1. Import `Link` from `next/link`.
+  2. Wrap the clickable text or element within the table cell with the `Link` component.
+  3. Construct the `href` attribute dynamically using the relevant ID (e.g., `projectId`) to point to the correct detail page.
+  4. Apply appropriate styling (e.g., `text-blue-600 hover:underline`) to indicate clickability.